GodwinOkronipa/projects/README.md

 ## shoutout to future me

-if you're reading this and you're cracked now, good job. if not, keep going. we’re building something wild here.
+if you're reading this and you're cracked now, good job. if not, keep going. we’re building something.
 ; )

-Project 1.
-Basic Google cloud API with error handling and logging
+**1. gcloudapi.py** – Basic Google Cloud API with error handling and logging. basically making stuff talk to Google withut crashing.

+**2. pythonDb.p**y – Simple database stuff in Python.
+Playing with data, storing, fetching, and keeping it all smooth.

+**3. simpleBlockchain.py** – this is funny because i actually want to create my own cryptocurrency and beccome a billionaire like satoshi, im not there yet but it works and that’s what matters.